-Each year around Christmas, I like to go an explore all of the new Christmas related attractions you can find throughout the state.
+Each year around Christmas, I like to go and explore all of the new Christmas-related attractions you can find throughout the state.
 While in the previous years I have focused most of my time on Christmas in Southern California, this year I headed up to San Francisco and tried to find all of the best holiday spots in the city.
 You can see my list of 15 below, and be sure to let me know what I left off that you like doing for Christmas in San Francisco in the comments.
+Update 2022: Double-check these as they could be different this year.
+I tried to update any that had information I could find.

 Union Square is the heart of all things Christmas in San Francisco.
 Each year it is covered in lights, and all of the stores that surround the square put up extravagant displays in their historic buildings.
 Here are some of the things to do in Union Square for Christmas.